 - Ensure that all children with SEND are fully included in all activities of the school in order to promote the highest levels of achievement.

 - To promote self-worth and enthusiasm by encouraging independence at all age and ability levels.

 - To give every child the entitlement to a sense of achievement.

-- To regularly review the SEN policy and our practice in order to achieve best outcomes for our SEN children.
+- To regularly review the SEN policy and our practice in order to achieve best outcomes for our SEND children.

 Children that are receiving additional support and intervention programmes have a Support Plan.
 Parents are invited into school to review and discuss support and progress with staff every term.
 The children also meet with their teacher and discuss their support plans and are asked what they feel helps them to make progress.